atomic0x90/Mere-Creation/README.md

 ## Installation method

-1. If the extension is cpp
+- If the extension is cpp

-1. Test
    * Linux
 ```bash
 sudo apt-get install vim